Scot Symon: Manager

-He returned to Rangers in 1954 where he would steer them to six League championships, five Scottish Cups, and four League Cups.
-He also took the club into European football for the first time, guiding them to two Cup Winners Cup finals in 1961 and 1967, both ending in defeat.
+He returned to Rangers in 1954 as a manager, where he would steer the team to six League championships, five Scottish Cups, and four League Cups.
+He also took the club into European football for the first time, guiding them to two Cup Winners' Cup finals in 1961 and 1967, both ending in defeat.

-Symon was Rangers manager when they lost to Berwick Rangers in the Scottish Cup on 28 January 1967.
-When Symon was sensationally sacked by Rangers in November 1967 (despite Rangers then leading the league table), he was told of the decision by an accountant.
+Symon was the Rangers manager when they lost to Berwick Rangers in the Scottish Cup on 28 January 1967.
+When Symon was sensationally sacked by Rangers in November 1967 (in spite of the team leading the league table at that point), he was told of the decision by an accountant.
+Symon was the manager who signed Sir Alex Ferguson for Rangers.